CMSgov/ab2d-website/get-a-bearer-token.md

 <ol>
     <li>
         You can use a variety of tools to get a bearer token, including <a href="{{ '/setup-instructions' | relative_url }}">curl</a>.
 AB2D uses <a href="http://www.okta.com/">Okta</a> to authenticate your organization's credentials, which will be a client ID and password.
-Your organization's credentials will be formatted as a Base64-encoded value (clientID:password).
         <ul>
             <li><b>If you’re trying to access sandbox data</b>: Use 1 of the 4 client ID and password sets provided in the <a href="{{ '/get-a-bearer-token' | relative_url }}#sandbox-credentials">sandbox credentials</a> section.
 You’ll need to use the sandbox identity provider (test.idm.idp.cms.gov).</li>
-            <li><b>If you’re trying to access production data</b>: Once you complete the steps for [production access]({{ '/production-access' | relative_url }}), the AB2D team will send your Attestor a credentials file with your production client ID and password.
+            <li><b>If you’re trying to access production data</b>: Once you complete the steps for <a href="{{ '/production-access' | relative_url }}">production access</a>, the AB2D team will send your Attestor a credentials file with your production client ID and password.
 You’ll need to use the production identity provider (idp.cms.gov).
 You can also <a href="{{ '/get-a-bearer-token' | relative_url }}#how-to-create-a-credential-file">create your own credential file</a> manually.</li>
         </ul>
     </li>
-    <li>Once you have your client ID and password (sandbox or production environment), create a new text file using your editor of choice. </li>
+    <li>Once you have your sandbox or production credentials, create a new text file using your editor of choice. </li>
-    <li>Paste the Base64-encoded string into the new text file.
-The file should only have a single line.</li>
+    <li>The credentials (clientID:password) must be encoded in Base64 format.
+Paste the Base64-encoded string into the new text file.
+It should only be a single line.</li>
     <li>
         Start a request for the bearer token, using your Base64-encoded string as the authorization.
 The request will look similar to our example:
 {% capture curlSnippet %}{% raw %}